Iridar/WOTCFOXCOMLitePsiOverhaul/WOTCFOXCOMLitePsiOverhaul/ReadMe.txt

 optional Gift
-increase psi offense for unlocking ability map abilities to the secondary weapon if the soldier class has psi amp as the only secondary weapon

-add psionic infusor item
+increase psi offense for unlocking ability map abilities to the secondary weapon if the soldier class has psi amp as the only secondary weapon add psionic infusor item
-add Psi PCS

-TESTS:
-Test if psionic training can be interrupted safely ability point costs

 -----------------------------------------------------